 While I was sometimes really judgmental about the things that made him imperfectly human, one of his habits that made me think, “Okay, what the actual fuck?!” was when he wanted to hang out with his childhood friends after most work shifts.

 Let me explain.
 Sometimes he’d invite me to hang out with them (combining “girlfriend time” with “friend time,” as an efficiently-minded engineer might do), sometimes not.
-Some of these friends seemed okay with having me around, and some of them seemed threatened because I was smart and opinionated.
+Some of these friends seemed okay with having me around, and others seemed threatened because I was smart and opinionated.
 But his sausage fests eventually became so routine that our one-on-one time started to feel like a bygone era.

 Some women might be okay with this setup, but I was not.
 It seemed like a malnourished, unbalanced platform for growing a rock-solid relationship.
 The seedlings of our love were receiving Brawndo instead of water (Idiocracy reference).